Templates in Rewriting Induction: Conclusion

-\myparagraph{Equivalence by transformation schemes} A final difference with our approach is the mechanism being used to establish template equivalence.
+We believe that the template approach lends itself well towards automation in \cora, although we have not done so yet since our implementation of Bounded RI is also not yet fully automatic even without adding postulates.
+Once the technical prerequisites are in place, it should not be hard to recognise instances of the templates (as this is mostly syntactic), but the primary challenge will be to decide how to apply the lemmas: as we have seen in Sections~\ref{sec:onesided-matching} and \ref{sec:twosided-matching}, there is no unique best approach, and different strategies might lead to different outcomes.
+We expect this to be a matter of trial and error.

+\myparagraph{Related work} In \Cref{sec:motivation}, we discussed the related work in~\cite{chi:aot:toy:10}, as a motivation for our RI-based template method in \lcstrss.
+We will now explain that, although their method uses a different approach to establish equivalence, the underlying technical prerequisites are similar to our approach.

 The approach in~\cite{chi:aot:toy:10} is not based on well-founded induction.
-Instead, equivalence is proven via \emph{equivalent term rewriting systems}, established via specifically designed transformation rules.
+Instead, equivalence is proven via \emph{equivalent term rewriting systems}, using specifically designed transformation rules.
 Correctness of these transformations relies on \emph{confluence}.
-Additionally, one has to assume \emph{sufficient completeness}, a property very similar to quasi-reductivity.
-However, the authors point out that in practice verifying sufficient completeness requires termination.
-Thus, the prerequisites are similar to our approach: RI also requires quasi-reductivity and termination, and as observed in \Cref{sec:template-lemma-gen}, ground confluence is needed to obtain an inductive theorem over $\rw$ rather than just $\to_{\rules \cup \rulesrec}$.
+Additionally, the approach assumes \emph{sufficient completeness}, a property closely related to quasi-reductivity.
+However, the authors note that verifying sufficient completeness in practice requires termination.
+Thus, the prerequisites are similar to our approach: RI also requires quasi-reductivity and termination.
+Moreover, as observed in \Cref{sec:template-lemma-gen}, ground confluence is needed to obtain an inductive theorem over $\rw$ rather than just $\to_{\rules \cup \rulesrec}$.